rune/rune/docs/docs/playtesting/best-practices.md

 sidebar_position: 3
 ---

-# Best Practices
+# Gameplay Best Practices

 Here's some advice on making your game a great experience for the players!

-### Gameplay Should Start Easy and Simple {#gameplay-should-start-easy-and-simple}
+### Ease Players Into Your Game {#gameplay-should-start-easy-and-simple}

 As a game dev, it's easy to think that your game is very simple to understand.
 That's because you made it 😅 Players will need to understand how your game works and what everything means.
-For that reason, we highly recommend you start your gameplay simple and easy.
+For that reason, we highly recommend you start your game with extremely simple gameplay that's very intuitive.

-### Use Icons Instead of Text {#use-icons-instead-of-text}

-Most players prefer visual explanations instead of reading so it's ideal if your game can be understood without reading.

-### Translate Text For Non-English Players {#translate-text}

-There's many non-English players on Dusk so you increase your game's chances of success if you internationalize it by translating all text.
-The biggest non-English audiences on Dusk speak Spanish, Russian and Portuguese so translate your game into those languages.

 ### Support Solo Play {#support-solo-play}